w0lfschild/DarkBoot/README.md

 # DarkBoot
 This application enables the black boot screen + white Apple logo on all Macs.
-It can also give Macs with the new black boot screen the old grey one.
+It should also be able to give Macs with the new black boot screen the old grey one.

 Submit issues [here](https://github.com/w0lfschild/DarkBoot/issues/new).